Sabrinas Organizing

 Place the candle on the charger then add the rosemary springs around the candle

 Well, there you have it!
-I hope this post inspires you on upcycling a plate charger that is now a DIY candle holder for your next party centerpiece.
+I hope this post inspires you to upcycle a plate charger that is now a DIY candle holder for your next party centerpiece.
 Would you try this?
 Please leave a comment below.

 How to Make a Cute DIY Candle Holder with a Cracked Charger